 Los Angeles Therapeutic Riding

 The Children’s Ranch They do it right.
 Nicest people with the nicest place.
 The Children’s Ranch Foundation *** Ride On Can’t say enough about this place.
 If you’re looking for Therapeutic Riding or are looking for a place to get your certification hours in, this is one of the best places around.
-Ride On Therapeutic Horseback riding, Hippotherapy, Therapeutic horsemanship …
+Ride On Therapeutic… Continue reading Los Angeles Therapeutic Riding

 Online Resources